icnocop/flare-lang.github.io/language-reference.md

 priv macro baz($x, $y, z) {
     $x * $y + z;
 }

+test qux {
+    assert true;
+}
 ```

-Visibility specifiers can be used on all declarations except `use` declarations.
+Visibility specifiers can be used on all declarations except `use` and `test`
+declarations.
 The default is `priv` if none is specified.
-Visibility is strictly enforced;
+Visibility is strictly
-there is no way to get at the private declarations in a module - not even
+enforced; there is no way to get at the private declarations in a module - not
-through introspection.
-This is an important aspect of the sandboxing
+even through introspection.
+This is an important aspect of Flare's sandboxing
-capabilities of Flare.
+capabilities.

 ### Values and Types